Australia to extend bankruptcy protection rules until end 2020

-SYDNEY (REUTERS) - Australia will extend its temporary insolvency and bankruptcy protection rules until the end of this year, Federal Treasurer Josh Frydenberg said on Monday, providing businesses a lifeline to recover from the impact of the coronavirus pandemic.
+SYDNEY • Australia will extend its temporary insolvency and bankruptcy protection rules until the end of this year, Federal Treasurer Josh Frydenberg said yesterday, providing businesses a lifeline to recover from the impact of the coronavirus pandemic.

-Under the rules, which were first introduced in March and due to expire on Sept 30, creditors cannot issue bankruptcy notices to businesses for debts below A$20,000 (S$19,863).
+Under the rules, which were first introduced in March and due to expire on Sept 30, creditors cannot issue bankruptcy notices to businesses for debts below A$20,000 (S$19,900).

 "These changes will help to prevent a further wave of failures before businesses have had the opportunity to recover," Mr Frydenberg said in a statement.